angus-mackenzie/TOA/TOA1.md

 * Are there any constraints on the input?

 **Solution**
-* Input: a list<a> of crossing times for n people, numbered 1,..., n
+* Input: a list of crossing times for n people, numbered 1,..., n
 * Output: total time to cross
 * Strategy: use 1 & 2 as shuttles and send the others across in pairs:
 ```